 This step includes two separate things with (potentially) several days between them.

 Before you can use the site on your new host you will need to reconfigure your domain’s DNS settings.
 They will be set to point to your old host and you will need to point the correct records to the new server IP address.

 This process will depend on where you have your domain registered.
 The details of completing this process are too varied to discuss in this post, but your domain registrar should have all of the details you need to make this change.

-After the 48-hour period has expired you should now be accessing the new web host when you go to your website.
+After the 48 hours have expired you should now be accessing the new web host when you go to your website.
 It’s at this point you can connect to your old web host to delete the files and database.
 You should still have a local backup copy of these files and the database export, along with the original wp-config.php file in case you need to roll back the migration.
-It can be a good idea to hold onto these files for a an extended period just to be on the safe side.
+It can be a good idea to hold onto these files for an extended period just to be on the safe side.